JackBilbo/lxn-discus/README.md

 Every glider has it's very own "best glide" speed: the speed where it will glide the longest distance from any given altitude.
 In the Discus that is where the yellow triangle is on the speed instrument.
 Sounds simple, but isn't, because that is only valid for a glider without ballast and simply gliding a long distance in still air is rarely what we're looking for.

 Gliders usually fly from one source of lift to the next, climb back to altitude and on to the next thermal or ridge.
 Very early pilots realized, that flying "best glide speed" is not the most efficient way to go.
 If you fly faster, you lose more altitude but reach the next updraft faster and can use the time saved to regain that lost altitude.
 But how much faster?
-This is obviously dependent on the strength of the lift you're heading for.
-That's where Paul MacCready and other glider pilots based the theory of "Speed to Fly" on.
+This is obviously dependent on the strength of the lift you're heading for and that's what Paul MacCready and other glider pilots based the theory of "Speed to Fly" on.

 Speed to Fly (STF) is calculated from a complicated formula using aircraft performance, ballast and the expected strength of the next source of climb, set by the pilot with the top right rotary button - the "MacCready" value.
 The higher the MC value, the higher the resulting speed to fly.
 The nav computer displays the STF as a numerical value under the speed tape and as a green area on the speed tape.

 Calculation of all estimated arrival heights and time enroute is based on STF.
 This allows you to plan ahead, especially when flying different phases of a task.
 As you change the MC setting, you'll see the estimated arrival height and time go up and down.
-For example, when on final glide to your destination airport you can turn um MC until the estimated arrival is close to zero and the computer will tell you how fast you can fly.
-On the other hand, if you low and slow in difficult conditions, turn MC to zero and the computer tells you the speed for best glide with current ballast and if you will make it home at all.
+For example, when on final glide to your destination airport you can turn up MC until the estimated arrival is close to zero and the computer will tell you how fast you can fly.
+On the other hand, if you're low and slow in difficult conditions, turn MC to zero and the computer tells you the speed for best glide with current ballast and if you will make it home at all.

-Of course the computer has no way of telling, if there are up or downdrafts on the way, so arrival height estimations ared always... well... estimations. if the wind changes or you pass an area of lift, the estimation will constantly be updated.
+Of course the computer has no way of telling, if there are up or downdrafts on the way, so arrival height estimations are always... well... estimations. if the wind changes or you pass an area of lift, the estimation will constantly be updated.

 There's an abundance of theories and opinions on how to use MC settings strategically.
 I strongly recommend diving into google and read away.